Midpoint Rule Calculator

 $$ \frac{1}{4} . \frac{1}{64} + \frac{1}{4} . \frac{9}{64} + \frac{1}{4} . \frac{25}{64} + \frac{1}{4} . \frac{21}{64} \;=\; \frac{21}{64} $$

-After evaluating the limit of a given function we get,
+After evaluating the limit of the given function we get,

 $$ \int_0^1 x^2 dx \;=\; \frac{1}{3} $$